Warwick Castle: Advent of tourism

-Individuals had been visiting the castle since the end of the 17th century and this grew in importance through the 19th century.
-In 1858 Queen Victoria visited the 4th earl with great local celebrations.
-However, by 1885 it would appear the visitors were becoming a nuisance as the earl closed the castle to visitors, causing consternation in the town.
+Individuals had been visiting the castle since the end of the 17th century, and this grew in importance through the 19th century.
+In 1858, Queen Victoria visited the 4th earl, with great local celebrations.
+However, by 1885 it would appear the visitors were becoming a nuisance, as the earl closed the castle to visitors, causing consternation in the town.
 A local report stated, "One day last week eight American visitors who were staying at one of the principal hotels left somewhat hurriedly in consequence of their being unable to gain admission to the castle".
-It soon re-opened again and by 1900 had a ticket office and was employing a permanent guide.
-By 1936 Arthur Mee was enthusing not just that "these walls have seen something of the splendour of every generation of our [English] story", with rooms "rich in treasure beyond the dreams of avarice" but also that "their rooms are open to all who will".
+It soon re-opened, again and by 1900 had a ticket office and was employing a permanent guide.

+By 1936, Arthur Mee was enthusing not just that "these walls have seen something of the splendour of every generation of our [English] story", with rooms "rich in treasure beyond the dreams of avarice" but also that "their rooms are open to all who will".

+In the Second World War, when nearby Coventry suffered tremendous aerial bombing, the 7th earl opened the Castle to evacuees from the city, as well as to the Ministry of Supply.
+It was rumoured that Nazi war criminal Rudolf Hess was held at Warwick Castle for one night while being transported from Scotland to London.

+Through the 20th century, successive earls expanded the castle's tourism potential.

+Corporate ownership

+In 1967, Charles Greville, 7th Earl of Warwick, transferred the castle and other estates to his son and heir, Lord Brooke, who in 1978 sold the Castle to the Tussauds Group for £1,300,000.
+The castle had been in the Greville family for 374 years, and its sale caused a public confrontation between father and son.
+Guy Greville, 9th Earl of Warwick and his maternal cousin, socialite Annabelle Neilson, had spent a large period of their childhood enjoying play dates at the Castle.

+Tussauds kept the castle in use mainly as a tourist attraction, while making extensive restorations to the castle and grounds.
+In twelve of the apartments open to tourists after the sale, wax figures of historic people are presented.
+Those depicted here were guests at a weekend party in 1898 hosted by Frances, Countess of Warwick; the principal guest was the Prince of Wales, later Edward VII.

 The collection of armoury on display at Warwick Castle is regarded as second only to that of the Tower of London.

-Through the 20th century successive earls expanded its tourism potential until in 1978, after 374 years in the Greville family, it was sold to a media and entertainment company, the Tussauds Group for £1.3 million, who opened it as a tourist attraction.
-Tussauds performed extensive restorations to the castle and grounds.
-In 12 of the apartments open to tourists since the Tussauds Group takeover, a number of wax figures of historic individuals is presented.
-The persons depicted were guests at the 1898 weekend party hosted by Frances Countess of Warwick; the principal guest was the Prince of Wales, later Edward VII.
-The furniture in those rooms is said to be authentic to the period.

 In 2001, Warwick Castle was named one of Britain's "Top 10 historic houses and monuments" by the British Tourist Authority; the list included Tower of London, Stonehenge, and Edinburgh Castle.
 Warwick Castle was recognised as Britain's best castle by the Good Britain Guide 2003.
-Around this time it was getting in excess of half a million visitors a year.
+Around this time it was getting more than half a million visitors a year.